dndubins/ATtiny85/timedISRs/README.md

   }
 }
 ```
-Note that even though Timer0 is being used, the SoftwareSerial connection still worked.
+Note that for both sketches, even though timers were being used, the SoftwareSerial connection still worked, and reported data.
 Yay!